Treventis Diagnostics highlighted in recent press articles

 Using CCM, we can digitally screen, identify, and optimize numerous classes of potent, drug-like compounds before making and testing them experimentally – making structure-based design a reality for anti-amyloid drug discovery.

-In collaboration with the Wellcome Trust, we have successfully developed lead compounds that have potent effects on both beta-amyloid and tau protein in vitro, are brain-penetrant, and are well tolerated in oral dosing.
+In collaboration with the Wellcome Trust, we developed compounds that have potent effects on both beta-amyloid and tau protein in vitro, are brain-penetrant, and are well tolerated in oral dosing.
 We have recently shown significant effects on amyloid levels in vivo with our dual-action lead compound.
-Candidate selection is ongoing and we expect to begin IND studies in 2017.
+Candidate selection in tauopathy is ongoing in partnership with Servier.

 Our discovery platform can identify compounds that potently block the progression of amyloid toxicity.
 These compounds can be designed with selectivity toward a particular amyloid or with polypharmocology, for proteins implicated in over 30 rare/orphan diseases and major indications including